camptocamp/puppet-puppet_config_providers/README.md

 Puppet custom Type and Providers to manage puppet.conf

-Only work with puppet 3.5+ fir the moment
+Only work with puppet 3.5+ for the moment